-Benefit Description You pay Inpatient hospital or other covered facility High Option Standard Option Prosper Services provided in a hospital or other facility \$500 per admission \$750 per admission \$750 per admission after the deductible Note: All inpatient admissions require approval by a Plan mental health or substance use physician.
-Outpatient hospital or other covered facility High Option Standard Option Prosper • Services in approved alternative care settings such as partial hospitalization, residential treatment, facility based intensive outpatient treatment \$150 per visit \$200 per visit \$250 per visit after the deductible Note: All hospital alternative services treatment programs require approval by a Plan mental health or substance use physician.
-Not covered High Option Standard Option Prosper Not covered: All charges All charges All charges • Care that is not clinically appropriate for the treatment of your condition • Intelligence, IQ, aptitude ability, learning disorders or interest testing not necessary to determine the appropriate treatment of a psychiatric condition • Evaluation or therapy on court order or as a condition of parole or probation, or otherwise required by the criminal justice system, unless determined by a Plan physician to be medically necessary and appropriate • Services that are custodial in nature • Marital, family or educational services • Services rendered or billed by a school or a member of its staff • Services provided under a federal, state or local government program • Psychoanalysis or psychotherapy credited toward earning a degree or furtherance of education or training regardless of diagnosis or symptoms
+Benefit Description You pay Inpatient hospital or other covered facility High Option Standard Option Prosper Inpatient services provided and billed by a hospital or other covered facility \$500 per admission \$750 per admission \$750 per admission after the Room and board, such as semiprivate or intensive accommodations, general nursing care, meals and special diets, and other hospital services deductible Note: All inpatient admissions require approval by a Plan mental health or substance use physician.
+Outpatient hospital or other covered facility High Option Standard Option Prosper Outpatient services provided and billed by a hospital or other covered facility \$150 per visit \$200 per visit \$250 per visit after the deductible Services in approved alternative care settings such as partial hospitalization, residential treatment, facility based intensive outpatient treatment Note: All hospital alternative services treatment programs require approval by a Plan mental health or substance use physician.
+Not covered High Option Standard Option Prosper Not covered: All charges All charges All charges Care that is not clinically appropriate for the treatment of your condition • Intelligence, IQ, aptitude ability, learning disorders or interest testing not necessary to determine the appropriate treatment of a psychiatric condition • Evaluation or therapy on court order or as a condition of parole or probation, or otherwise required by the criminal justice system, unless determined by a Plan physician to be medically necessary and appropriate Services that are custodial in nature Marital, family or educational services Services rendered or billed by a school or a member of its staff Services provided under a federal, state or local government program Psychoanalysis or psychotherapy credited toward earning a degree or furtherance of education or training regardless of diagnosis or symptoms